oneloveipfs/ipfsVideoUploader/docs/APIDocs.md

 ```

 This webhook API method should be added to WooCommerce webhooks settings, with topic set to `Order updated`.
 Then, place the generated webhook secret in `.auth.json` file (under `WCWebhookSecret`).

+# IPSync

+A [Socket.io](https://socket.io) endpoint that notifies other nodes of new uploads in real time.

+Endpoint: `/ipsync`

+An example of a client implementation may be found [here](https://github.com/techcoderx/ipsync-client).